talhanai/kaldi-diar-latte/README.md

 NOTE2: The lextool will append numbers to words with multiple pronunications (`hello HH EH L OW; hello(1) HH AH L OW`), remove the number(s) `(1)` because it will not match the word(s) in your language model causing problems for kaldi to compile the information.
 It will look like this: `hello HH EH L OW; hello HH AH L OW`

-Now you will need to build your other lexicon related files.
+Now you will need to build your other lexicon related files and store them in a `dict/` directory. `dict/` will contain the files that define what the phonetic units are in the language and the relationships between them.
+These files are: `extra_questions.txt`, `nonsilence_phones.txt`, `optional_silence.txt`, `silence_phones.txt` which is contained in this repo (and match the entries of the TEDLIUM s5/ kaldi setep).
+You will need to add `lexicon.txt` to the `dict/` directory. `lexiconp.txt` will be generated automatically (and contains a weighted lexicon which you don't have to worry about).

 ## 5. Build your own acoustic model.
 I used one of Kaldi's standard recipes to train a DNN acoustic model.